 Sec.
-23-9. - Accessory uses.
+23-9. - Accessory buildings and uses.

-- (a) Reserved. - (b) No accessory building, unless it is structurally a part of the principal building or unless it is in accordance with requirements of accessory buildings for special uses, shall be erected, altered, nor moved to, a location within ten feet of the nearest wall of the principal building, nor within the required area for front or side yard of the lot, as established for the district.
+- (a) No property shall be permitted to have an accessory structure without a principal building.
+No property shall be permitted to have more than two accessory structures. - (b) No accessory building, unless it is structurally a part of the principal building or unless it is in accordance with requirements of accessory buildings for special uses, shall be erected, altered, nor moved to, a location within ten feet of the nearest wall of the principal building, nor within the required area for front or side yard of the lot, as established for the district.
 In residential districts, an accessory building in a rear yard shall be not less than five feet from any property line.
-No principal building shall be erected, altered, nor moved to a location within ten feet of any accessory building or use (except an in-ground pool). - (c) No accessory building shall encroach upon that side yard of a corner lot which is adjacent to the street, nor upon that side yard of a reversed corner lot which is adjacent to the street, nor upon the rear yard of a through lot. - (d) No accessory building shall exceed 15 feet in height unless otherwise permitted as accessory to business or to authorized special uses. - (e) Accessory uses to recreational clubs shall include the sale of sports equipment and the serving of food and beverages, including alcoholic beverages, if licensed by the city.
+No principal building shall be erected, altered, nor moved to a location within ten feet of any accessory building or use (except an in-ground pool). - (c) No accessory building shall encroach upon that side yard of a corner lot which is adjacent to the street, nor upon that side yard of a reversed corner lot which is adjacent to the street, nor upon the rear yard of a through lot. - (d) No accessory building shall exceed 18 feet in height unless otherwise permitted as accessory to business or to authorized special uses. - (e) Accessory uses to recreational clubs shall include the sale of sports equipment and the serving of food and beverages, including alcoholic beverages, if licensed by the city.